constantinginga/lets-eat/README.md

 # Let's Eat

 > Recipe app for Android.
 Created as part of the AND course at VIA University College.
+The users can view a list of recipes, with the necessary ingredients and the cooking steps.
+They can also select the ingredients they have at home, to filter the recipes.
+Moreover, the user can see other details, such as the total cooking time, serving size, and how the finished meal looks.
+The recipes, as well as the ingredients, are created by the administrator(s).
+The main motivation behind this project is to encourage people to make home-made meals instead of eating out, by offering them plenty of tasty and healthy recipes.
+Also, since recipe apps are common, it is easier to define the requirements and implement them.

 ## Roadmap
 - [x] Add initial files